convox/docs/docs/reference/convox.yml.md

 ### sticky

 Toggle load balancer stickiness (using a cookie to keep a user associated with a single container) which helps some applications maintain consistency during rolling deploys.
 Defaults to `true`.

+### test

+Defines a command to be used when running `convox test` against an application.

 ## Timers